elliejs/teemo/README.md

 ### A:
 Events are server side concepts.
 There are a many events you can subscribe to.
 They are names for many different api updates that fall under their umbrella.
-Use - request('get', '/help') - to get a JSON blob with a list of all possible events to subscribe to.
+Use - `request('get', '/help')` - to get a JSON blob with a list of all possible events to subscribe to.
-When events are triggered, they send the new data to willump.
+When events are triggered, they send the new data to Teemo.
 Each update is of an endpoint underneath Event umbrella.
 TL;DR
   Events are names for groups of endpoints.